Wabinab/chinese-novel-word-reductor/README.md

 You can change how long you want for length min (7 - 150 characters), and speech min (0 - 150 characters); and since 69shu has been changing site name frequently (from 69shu to 69shuba to 69xinshu), we allowed for you to change site name too!

 Finally, **note that this doesn't include all cases.
 There are some cases where the extension will fail; and certainly the extension isn't perfect in cancelling all, esp. at the starting of the page and ending of page, so you'll have to bear with the imperfection (or don't use the extension if you need perfection, for your sake).** If you note any large problems, do write an issue in [github issue](https://github.com/Wabinab/chinese-novel-word-reductor/issues).

+## How To Use (Static)
+It'll run automatically.
+Though, you can make manual change to the preference setting.
+However, **if you computer keep crashing**, like mine does, it's best recommended that you change the setting **not from the extension popup, but from the source code `static-extension/background.js`** value.
+In that case:
+- `Len Min` is `brklen`.
+- `Speech Min` is `brkspch`.
+- `% Speech` is `p_spch`.
+- `% Length` is `p_len`.

+## Understanding "% Speech" and "% Length" (Static)
+Let's say, your `Len Min` is 47, "% Speech" = 70%, "% Length" = 50%.
+So this is how it works.
+Length here means words, and also means characters.
+That's because unlike English where one word has multiple characters, Chinese is one word equals one character.
+1. Check, for all paragraphs, whether at least 71% of the paragraphs has length >= 47.
+If yes, it'll return the original passage.
+2. If no, (70% or less **of original text** has length >= 47), it'll generate the speech text.
+3. After generate the speech text, it'll check whether the speech text has at least 51% paragraphs length >= 47. **Note, this isn't compared with original text, but compared with the generated speech text.** if yes, it'll return the speech text.
+4. If no, (50% or less **of speech text** has length >= 47), it'll generate and return the length text.

+That's how it works.
+Some people will be confused thinking this is how it works.
+1. If original text > 70% has more than 47 characters, return speech text.
+2. Else if original text > 50% has more than 47 characters, return length text.
+**Wrong!
+Absolutely wrong!** It isn't that simple.
+It has a more complicated logic.

 ---
 # Learnings